joshcrain/joshcrain.io/notes/2024/prevent-widows-in-post-titles/prevent-widows-in-post-titles.md

 {% storyImage "./notes/2024/prevent-widows-in-post-titles/widow.jpg" "A post title with one word on last line" %}
 ## Balance
 The CSS property `text-wrap` adds typographic improvements for more balanced line lengths.
-So it's ideal for multi-line headings, especially those that are centered.
+So it’s ideal for multi-line headings, especially those that are centered.

 ```css
 h1 { text-wrap: balance; }